OpenDroneMap/NodeMICMAC/README.md

                         images based on GPS exif data.
 Default: 0 (use auto-distance) --multi-scale         Uses an image file pair based multi-scale tie-point generation routine similar to Photoscan.
-  --version             Displays version number and exits.
+  --camera-cloud        Creates a sparse point cloud with camera positions --image-footprint     Creates a point cloud and geojson with image footprints --version             Displays version number and exits.

 ```